Palate Expansion

 Mouth breathing also sustains itself by the way it alters facial growth.
 Mouth breathing lowers mandibular posture to create space for an oral airway passage, which causes vertical instead of horizontal facial growth, which prevents the nose from growing wide enough to allow normal nasal breathing.
 In monkeys forced to mouth breathe by experimentally plugging their nostrils, the mandible grows straight downward, resulting in a long narrow face.
 In humans forced to mouth breathe by an insufficient nasal airway, the mandible grows by rotating down and back, resulting in a long, narrow, and retrusive face (recessed chin).

-Treatment that expands the upper jawbone also enlarges the nasal airway.
-The necessary mechanics push the maxillary bones outward by pushing on the teeth, which can also displace those teeth to a degree that depends on the mechanics used.
-Bent wire appliances, such as quad helix appliances, bionators, Crozats, and ALF (advanced lightwire functional) appliances; employ a framework of wires and springs soldered to metal bands; and they can be relatively unobtrusive, so they are easily worn in adults; but they tend to do more tipping of teeth and less expansion of the bones.
-Expansion screw appliances; such as Schwartz, Haas, Biobloc, Homeoblock, DNA, RNA and Hyrax appliances; employ a powerful turnbuckle which can significantly move the maxillary bones, but they still cause some tipping of teeth.
-Recently some orthodontists have been incorporating TADs (temporary anchorage devices), which are tiny lag screws temporarily implanted in the palate, into palate expanders that must be glued in place to ensure that almost all of the movement occurs in the bones rather than the teeth.
+Expansive forces can increase the cross-sectional width of the palate, however they also push on the teeth, which tips those teeth to an extent that depends on the mechanics used to provide the forces.
+Bent wire appliances, such as quad helix appliances, bionators, Crozats, and ALF (advanced lightwire functional) appliances; employ a framework of wires and springs soldered to metal bands; and they can be relatively unobtrusive; but they tend to do more tipping of teeth and less expansion of the bones.
+Expansion screw appliances; such as Schwartz, Haas, Biobloc, Homeoblock, DNA, RNA, and Hyrax appliances; employ a powerful turnbuckle which can significantly move the maxillary bones, but they still cause some tipping of teeth.
+Recently some orthodontists have been using fixed (glued in) palate expanders with TADs (temporary anchorage devices), which are tiny lag screws temporarily implanted in the palate, to minimize tipping of the teeth.

 _DSC4397.png DSC_4490.jpeg